jrgleason/psql-getting-started/labs/basic_constraints.md

     This is because most types have native constraints.

-1. Now lets see what the custom constraint does.
-Lets try a valid query
+1. Now let's see what the custom constraint does.
+Let's try a valid query

         INSERT INTO CONSTRAINTS.TEST_CHECK VALUES (5);